When we are first introduced to our Hero he or she is an unknown, a new recruit, a rookie, or a peasant from a recently destroyed village

 - In the Dragonlance series, most of the main characters from the original Chronicles trilogy are referred to as "The Heroes of the Lance" in the later books and everyone seems to know their stories.

-- Double subverted with Susan Calvin, one of the first robopsychologists, while with enough fame for her time in the Robot series, she's a mythical figure… in the spacer worlds.
-Back on Earth, she is barely another name on the history books (the fact they don't like robots on earth doesn't help the matters).
+- Double subverted with Susan Calvin, one of the first robopsychologists.
+She had plenty of fame in her time, and by the Robot series, she's a mythical figure… in the spacer worlds.
+Back on Earth, she is barely another name on the history books (the fact they don't like robots on earth doesn't help matters).
 In later series, she gains a mythical status on all the worlds.

-- Also from the Robot Series, we have Elijah Baley.
-In the second and third books his abilities gained him respect even between the spacers (who do not like the Earthens in the first place), and by the time of Robots and Imperium, he was so famous that even they named one of the new colonized planets after him.
+- Also from the Robot Series, there is Elijah Baley.
+In the second and third books, his abilities gained him respect even among the spacers (who do not like the Earth people much in the first place), and by the time of Robots and Imperium, he was so famous that even they named one of the new colonized planets after him.

-- In the Mistborn trilogy, Kelsier is revered as a god in the second and third books, after he dies and has a shapeshifter appear to his followers afterward.
+- Kelsier is revered as a god in the second and third books, after he dies and has a shapeshifter appear to his followers afterward.

-- Also by the time of the novel The Alloy of Law which takes 300 years after the original trilogy, pretty much all the main characters from the original have become legendary, and some have formulated religions following them.
+- By the time of the novel The Alloy of Law which takes 300 years after the original trilogy, pretty much all the main characters from the original have become legendary, and some have formal religions following them.

 - Averted, much to Jim's chagrin, in the Tennis Shoes adventure series.
 Despite having saved the lives of some very important people, and aiding in the assassination of the evil king, very few people remember 'Jimawkins', so when he tries to show off for his kids, they are less than impressed.

 - Inverted in Robin McKinley's The Blue Sword which tells the tale of how a plucky orphan girl, Angharad "Harry" Crewe, became the first woman to wield the famous blue sword, Gonturan, since the legendary Lady Aerin.
-Its prequel, The Hero and the Crown tells how a young girl named Aerin came to take up the blue sword to save her people from dragons.
+Its prequel, The Hero and the Crown tells how a young girl named Aerin came to take up the blue sword to save her people from a dragon and a sorcerer.

 - In her first appearance in Equal Rites, Granny Weatherwax is a cunning witch, but not portrayed as anything out of the ordinary.
 A few books later and she is the most respected and feared person in the entire Ramtops, and entire cultures have nicknames for her which basically translate to "Avoid at all costs".